geekq/jetty-rackup/README.txt

 * create a rackup script `config.ru` as usual
 * install jetty-rackup (this project), e.g.
   `git clone git://github.com/geekq/jetty-rackup.git`
+* from your application folder run `jetty-rackup`.
+You can also provide a path to non-standard rackup-script and (soon) the desired port number for the server to run.

-* run your application from the command line inside jetty servlet container from your application folder with `jetty-rackup`
+Now your application runs inside jetty servlet container.
+Enjoy!

 Binaries